S-ayanide/Human-Action-Classifier-And-Pedestrian-Detection/README.md

 - ### For PoseNet - Pose Estimation

   Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.

+  If you want to test the application using a video follow steps provided below:
+  1) Navigate to `posenet-py/` folder inside the main/root project directory and type `python webcam_demo.py` from your command prompt.

 ## Component Breakdown